homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/contributing-maintainers.md

 # Contribution guidelines - for maintainers

-### Strategy
-There are many strategies for release management out there and all of them come with their trade-offs.
-To keep things simple and easy to maintain, we choose a light-weight approach with the following features: all releases are created from the master branch, feature branches are considered work in progress until they are merged.

 ### Merging pull requests
 Besides reviewing the proposed changes, check the results of the lint compile workflow.